 One of the best aspects of a modern gaming PC is how customizable, how modifiable, and how unique it is to you.
 Instead of buying a games console which has a selection of incredibly limited hardware options and even less when it comes to choice for cooling or aesthetics, PCs can be whatever you want them to be.
 You pick the components, you pay for them individually, and you put them all together just how you like.

-Or you don't.
 There are many gamers out there who would prefer to buy a pre-built gaming PC.
 But why?
-Doesn't that mean it costs more and there's less choice to be had?
+Doesn’t that mean it costs more and there’s less choice to be had?

-Is buying a pre-built gaming PC a bad idea?
+With this in mind we ask, is buying a pre-built gaming PC a bad idea?

-The pros and cons of a DIY build
+The pros of a DIY build

-Do it yourself PC building has its own scene of enthusiasts from overclockers to watercooling aficionados, with everything from liquid nitrogen blocks, to hardline watercooling dominating the most aesthetically pleasing and hardcore performance systems in the world.
-But most DIY system builders don't delve into those extremes.
+Do-it-yourself PC building has its own scene of enthusiasts from overclockers to watercooling aficionados, with everything from liquid nitrogen blocks, to hardline watercooling dominating the most aesthetically pleasing and hardcore performance systems in the world.
+But most DIY system builders don’t delve into those extremes.

 For most gamers, simply putting together a gaming PC themselves is half the fun of PC gaming.
 They select their CPU, their RAM, motherboard, graphics card, storage, PSU, and everything else they might need, before plugging it all in, hitting the on switch and crossing their fingers.

 Posting anxiety aside, that process does give gamers the greatest control over their gaming PC.
-There can literally pick from any component that's for sale in the entire world, and even some that aren't if they're handy with workshop tools.
+They can literally pick from any component that’s for sale in the entire world, and even some that aren’t if they’re handy with workshop tools.
 That means getting the exact PC specifications that they want with zero compromise.
-It's almost always cheaper too, since you're cutting out the middle man when it comes to buying the parts.
+It’s almost always cheaper too, since you’re cutting out the middle man when it comes to buying the parts.
 There are no costs for building the system in the first place either, including installing the software and testing it for compatibility issues.

 But that strength is also a DIY PC build’s greatest weakness.
 As much as it can be fun to build your own PC, and it certainly isn’t the most complicated process in the world, there are some major pitfalls in there.
 Component compatibility is a big concern and is one of the reasons that gaming PC builders like Chillblast offer a selection of components, rather than just anything we might be able to get our hands on.